DenJens/Hangfire.Documentation/configuration/using-sql-server.rst

    Install-Package Hangfire.SqlServer

-This package is a dependency of the Hangfire's bootstrapper package ``Hangfire``, so if you installed it, you don't need to install the ``Hangfire.SqlServer`` separately – it was already added to your project.
+This package is a dependency of the Hangfire's bootstrapper package ``Hangfire``, so if you installed it, you do not need to install the ``Hangfire.SqlServer`` separately – it was already added to your project.

 .. admonition:: Supported database engines
    :class: note